 If you didn't opt for a trip to Universal Studios or the zoo, walk through Gardens By The Bay and if you can get access, the infinity pool at Marina Bay Sands.
 It’s the closest thing you’ll get to being in Kevin Kwan’s Crazy Rich Asians and will be a sure 100 likes on your Instagram page out of pure jealousy.

 Time for one last meal?
 Dine at one of Singapore’s best for your last night in town.
 Burnt Ends, Mozza, Camp Kilo, Gemmils, The Flying Squirrel, Lucha Loco, Meat Smith and last but not least, Esquina are among the personal favourites.

 Squeeze in one last tourist activity along the Promenade at Marina Bay for the Wonder Full Light Show that would make even Muse green with envy.

 Still need a reason to go?
 Book your ticket around Singapore Grand Prix Formula 1 Night Race.
-Who cares about the cars, they had me at Kylie, Robbie, Queen and J Lo.

 - Roti canai